payeezy/get_started_with_payeezy/README.md

 # BUILD AND TEST YOUR INTEGRATION
 We provide a free testing environment to test your app in the SANDBOX region.
 To integrate and test your application all you need is
-* Merchant token (token)
+* Merchant token
 * API Key
 * API Secret
 * JS_Security_Key (Only required for when using the tokenization API)
 * TA_TOKEN (Only required For US domiciled merchants when using the tokenization API)
 * CSR or public key (only required for mobile wallet integration)

 The Merchant token and JS_Security_key are available from the "Merchants" page in your developer account.
 These values are unique for each merchant.
-For testing, use the sandbox merchant token (Acme Sock) available in the "Merchants page".
+For testing, we have made available a First Data owned demo US gateway account called "Acme Sock".
+You may choose to use this or connect to your own US demo account or non-US demo account by clicking on the "Add a demo account" button.
+This will give you instructions on how to add your demo account or how to sign up for a demo account.
+Once you add your demo account, you should see it listed in the Merchants list under "Sandbox" and you should also see the merchant token and js_security_key pertaining to that account.

 The TA_TOKEN is "NOIW" for the sandbox merchant.
 For live processing, the TA_TOKEN will be available from [Payeezy Gateway terminal] (https://globalgatewaye4.firstdata.com/terminal).
 The API key and API secret are created by you and are available in the "APIs" page.
 The CSR or public key are created by you and are available in the "CERTS" page.